whyteaz/global.hackathon/Teams/¯\_(ツ)_:¯/about.md

 ![Banner](http://i.imgur.com/2XOdQCy.jpg)

 This page is all about Prince (The Team formerly known as ¯\_(ツ)_/¯) our team name is a symbol, kind of like Prince, only better.
+We're a post-structualist group of programmers who happen to love pancakes and basketball.

 Who is ¯\_(ツ)_/¯?